Huang Goodman · Hako Shikin LLCVirginia Beach · Atlantic coast · since 1997

 Why does this company attract the investors who matter?

 No. POPS4 is one instrument of the agency.
-Huang Goodman is a vertically integrated luxury brand agency that owns its catalog, factory, distribution, media network and AI stack.
-The distributor layer is the fulfillment arm of a company that also does the strategy, the creative, the media, and the events.
+Huang Goodman is a vertically integrated luxury brand infrastructure company that owns its catalog, its factory relationships, its distribution network, its media operation, and its AI stack.
+The distributor layer is the fulfillment arm of a company that also does the strategy, the creative, the editorial, and the events.

 What stops a holding company or a funded startup from copying this?